mmyszak999/Minimal-matrix-path/README.md

 # What the code does?
   Code is responsible for setting the matrix path consisting of the lowest possible sum of the fields.
+  Every possible path is being checked in order to find the one with the lowest field sum

  ## Some explanation how the path is being set:
 This is matrix of digits:
 **3** 4 1 2 8 6
 6 1 8 2 7 4
 5 9 3 9 9 5
 8 4 1 3 2 6